The true illusion of existence

 (True illusion is also a reason I say qualia are primarily a neurological issue)6.

 The measurement problem and black hole of solipsism

-Including this famous paradox in the same discussion as consciousness may well be the point at which any scientists reading this switch off.
+Including this famous paradox in a discussion about consciousness may well be the point at which any scientists would switch off.
 Such discussions are frequently a scientific dead end, and a black hole of solipsism usually beckons!
 As stated previously I do not believe in a world created by the mind.
-The mistake of solipsism is not so much in saying consciousness is connected to matter – they are connected every time you reach out to pick up an object – but in centring the material Universe on consciousness, specifically human consciousness, thereby pushing matter and energy into second place.
+The mistake of solipsism is not so much in saying consciousness is connected to matter – they are connected every time you reach out to pick up an object – but in centering the material Universe on consciousness, specifically human consciousness, thereby pushing matter and energy into second place.

 Some claim the measurement problem will soon be solved by the pilot wave theory and Bohmian mechanics.
 However if this debate really is over, why does a well respected physicist like Dr Al-Khalili still regard this a mystery in his Royal Institute lecture?
 And why has no-one been awarded the Nobel prize for solving one of the great puzzles of modern science?

 The electron’s behaviour seen in the two slit experiment a) no interference pattern when there is one slit, an interference pattern when given a choice of slits. b) changing behaviour again when being measured – would suggest a level of awareness if it was observed in an animal going through a maze.
 It hints that awareness may be built into the fabric of the Universe at the most basic level, and by awareness I do mean the <i>basis</i> of consciousness.